chinmayarvind23/AIvaluate/design-plan.md

 <img width="1352" alt="UML Diagram" src="https://github.com/UBCO-COSC499-Summer-2024/team-8-capstone-team-8/assets/144177741/29265f12-ea67-47a1-91e4-33cd6e5ec444">

-(If the image is too small, either right click the image to open in new tab to zoom in, or click the following link: https://github.com/UBCO-COSC499-Summer-2024/team-8-capstone-team-8/tree/design-plan/docs/design/System%20Design and click on the UML Class diagram)
+(If the image is too small, either right click the image and open in new tab to zoom in, or click the following link: https://github.com/UBCO-COSC499-Summer-2024/team-8-capstone-team-8/tree/design-plan/docs/design/System%20Design and click on the UML Class diagram)

 The above UML (Unified Modeling Language) class diagram has 12 classes in total, with several relations